 The flash cube has a rotating collar that fits into the camera socket.
 The locking pin keeps the flashcube in place.

-The flashbulb is filled with combustible material (zirconium wool sealed under high pressure) and its base has a powder filled primer cap.
+Each flashbulb in the flashcube is filled with combustible material (which we think are magnesium filaments in tiny bulbs filled with oxygen gas) and its base has a powder filled primer cap.
 When the shutter is released, a tiny hammer linked to the shutter release mechanism is actuated that strikes the base of the bulb setting off the charge in the primer.
-The primer in turn fires a flash charge that ignites the combustible mixture in the flashbulb producing flash of very high intensity.
+The primer in turn fires a flash charge that ignites the combustible mixture in the flash bulb producing flash of very high intensity.

 For each exposure, the flash fires and rotates 90 degrees when the film advance lever is rotated to bring a fresh bulb.
 This way one can take four images using a flashcube.